AI Predictions for 2025

 Data Analysis and Management

 On any given day, a tremendous amount of data is generated within the healthcare industry.
-With this increasing data velocity and the number of sources from which this data is extracted from, the role of AI in modern healthcare has continued to grow.
+With this increasing data velocity and the number of sources from which this data is extracted, the role of AI in modern healthcare has continued to grow.

-AI technology has shown promise in augmenting data use, data processing, visualization, and decision making support.
-Through the use of machine learning and natural language processing, AI has injected tremendous improvements across the modern healthcare continuum to deliver improved outcomes.
+AI technology has shown promise in augmenting data use, data processing, visualization, and decision-making support.
+Through machine learning and natural language processing, AI has injected tremendous improvements across the modern healthcare continuum to deliver improved outcomes.

 The powerful data processing capability of AI-based software has been utilized by researchers to collect, analyze, manage, and store clinical trial data.
 As a result of this systematic approach, new effective drugs have been easily developed.